Wakjira-Tesama/Task-to-do/README.md

           Todo List Application
   A simple and intuitive Todo List application that allows users to manage their tasks efficiently.

-Features
+  FEATURES

-Add Tasks
+1  ADD TASKS
      Easily add new tasks to your to-do list.
      Input field with a placeholder for quick note-taking.
      Use the "Add Task" button to quickly add new tasks.

-Edit Tasks
+2 EDIT TASKS
     Edit existing tasks in place without deleting and re-adding them.
     Simple and intuitive interface for quick updates.

-Delete Tasks
+3 DELETE TASKS
     Remove tasks you no longer need with a single click.

-Search Functionality
+4 SEARCH TASK
     Quickly find tasks using the search bar.
     Real-time filtering of tasks as you type.

-Responsive Design
+5 Responsive Design
   The application is designed to work seamlessly on both desktop and mobile devices.
   Screenshots
   Todo List Interface
 ![image](https://github.com/user-attachments/assets/3265080a-4324-4c13-a701-b874f46f6906)